adambajguz/Typin/Readme.md

 ### Dependency injection

-CliFx uses [`Microsoft.Extensions.DependencyInjection`](https://nuget.org/packages/Microsoft.Extensions.DependencyInjection) (aka the built-in dependency container in ASP.NET Core) to initialize commands and directives, and to support services injection.
+Typin uses [`Microsoft.Extensions.DependencyInjection`](https://nuget.org/packages/Microsoft.Extensions.DependencyInjection) (aka the built-in dependency container in ASP.NET Core) to initialize commands and directives, and to support services injection.

 By default the following services are registered: